urschrei/cvmcount/README.md

 ```

 ## Note
 If you're thinking about using this library, you presumably know that it only provides an estimate (within the specified bounds), similar to something like HyperLogLog.
-You are trading accuracy for speed!
+You are trading accuracy for speed and memory usage!

 ## Perf
 Calculating the unique tokens in a [418K UTF-8 text file](https://www.gutenberg.org/ebooks/8492) using the CLI takes 7.2 ms ± 0.3 ms on an M2 Pro.
 Counting 10e6 7-digit integers takes around 13.5 ms. An exact count using the same regex and HashSet runs in around 18 ms. Run `cargo bench` for more.